pgl/kaseya-revil-cnc-domains/README.md

-# REvil Kasayo Attack CNCs
+# REvil Kaseya Attack CNCs

-Sorted list of command and control domains from the REvil Kasayo attack.
+Sorted list of command and control domains from the REvil Kaseya attack.

 Sourced from the config file released here: